Skip to content

 What is the minimum age to have this surgery?

 There is no fixed minimum age.
 I have operated on patients from the age of twenty-five who had significant hereditary bags that affected their self-esteem and quality of life.
-The indication is based on the presence of the anatomical problem, not on chronological age.
+The recommendation is based on the presence of the anatomical problem, not on chronological age.

 What happens if I do not treat the bags?